wesleywerner/aliverl/docs/story-building.md

 Each map has a tileset, an image divided into 32x32 sized blocks of tile images.
 Each level can have it's own tileset image, or share the same image.
 This is a PNG file, it should not have a transparency layer, instead all magenta #ff00ff pixels are rendered transparent.
 The image size _must_ be in multiples of 32.
 This helps the rendering engine index the tiles properly.

+To help build your story with the proper image and animation id's, use the built-in debug command ^F2 to render two temporary png images: /tmp/alive_animations.png and /tmp/alive_tileset_indexed.png.
+These show you the GID's of configured story animations, and tileset ID's respectively.

 # Creating a level

 1. Run Tiled and create a new map: Orientation is Orthagonal.
 Make size 16x16 for now, and set tile size to 32x32.